chrisui/sane-react/README.md

 ---

-These should be driven by community-curated best-practices so please feel free to contribute!
+These should be driven by community-curated best practices so please feel free to contribute!